Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ### 6.5.4 Making arguments owned and transferred with ^
 If however you want to give the function ownership of the value and do NOT want to make a copy (which can be an expensive operation for some types), then you can add the *transfer* operator `^` when you pass variable a to the function.

+>Note: to type a ^ on a NLD(Dutch) Belgian keyboard, tap 2x on the key right to the P-key.

 The transfer operator effectively destroys the local variable name - any attempt to call it later causes a compiler error.
 The ^ operator ends the lifetime of a value binding and transfers the value ownership to something else.